DigitalGeographyLab/tweetsearcher/README.md

 ```
 and you will get just one `.pkl` file.
 Please note that this `bulk` option is suitable for only queries where there might be very few tweets per day.

 Output files by default are pickled pandas dataframes(`.pkl`).
-They can be read into python with [Pandas](https://pandas.pydata.org/) library for further processing.
+They can be read into Python with [Pandas](https://pandas.pydata.org/) library for further processing.
 Saving to `.csv` files is also supported, but some fields containing data types like `list` and `dict` objects will be converted to plaintext.
 The flags stand for `sd` = start date, `ed` = end date, `o` = output file format, `w` = wait time in seconds (only for `iterative` style), and `s` = style.
 Wait time is there to be used if you think you're going to hit the Twitter rate limits when downloading tweets with `iterative`, for example when downloading a full year of geotagged tweets from Finland. *Please note that the end time date **IS NOT** collected, the collection stops at 23:59:59 the previous date, in the example case on the 28th of May at 23:59:59*.

 If you downloaded with `iterative` style, you might want to combine the pickled dataframes to one big file.
 You can do this with `combine_tweets.py`.
 It supports saving to a [GeoPackage](https://www.geopackage.org/) file (a common spatial file format like shapefile), a pickled Pandas dataframe and a plain csv file.
 Combining tweest from `.csv` files hasn't been implemented.
 To combine tweets run the following command in the directory where you have the `.pkl` files: